 PTTP is open to all students interested in pursuing a career in teaching.
 In order to keep students on track for transfer, the program actively encourages students to maintain the following guidelines.

-- Enrollments in six (6) or more units each semester
+- Enrollment in six (6) or more units each semester

 - Maintain a GPA of 2.7 or higher (the minimum required for most credential programs)